Foot and Ankle Wounds

 Vascular disease

 Diseases affecting your leg arteries and veins can also cause non-healing ulcers that often develop around your ankles.
-The Westchester Podiatric Healing Medicine team can treat these ulcers, but you also need to see a vascular specialist to treat the underlying disease.
+Dr. Marzano can treat these ulcers, but you also need to see a vascular specialist to treat the underlying disease.

 What symptoms do foot and ankle wounds cause?